exercism/elm/concepts/result/about.md

   | Err error
 ```

+In a nutshell, this type encodes the result of an operation that can either succeed and return a `value` or fail and return an explanation for the failure (`error`).

 This is known as a "custom type" definition in Elm terminology.
 Custom types are introduced in details in another concept of this track but we won't need it to understand specifically `Result`.
 The `error` and `value` in `OK value` and `Error error` represent a type variable, meaning it can be any type, such as `Int`, `Bool` or `String`.